-- AJAX method (use AJAX or IFrames) - Optimize the minimum execution time so as to make the backup as fast as possible without your server throwing 403 Forbidden errors - Adjust the location and/or permissions of the output directory.
-Useful if you just transferred your site to a new server or location. - Optimize the database dump engine settings to make database dump as fast as possible, while avoiding memory outage errors - Optimize the maximum execution time so that as few steps as possible are performed during the backup, without causing a timeout - · Automatically determines if your server needs archive splitting.
+- Optimise the minimum execution time so as to make the backup as fast as possible without your server returning an error response. - Adjust the location and/or permissions of the output directory.
+Useful if you just transferred your site to a new server or location. - Optimise the database dump engine settings to make database dump as fast as possible, while avoiding memory outage errors - Optimise the maximum execution time so that as few steps as possible are performed during the backup, without causing a timeout - · Automatically determines if your server needs archive splitting.